Perry enjoys writing on diverse topics and has a wealth of knowledge about politics.

-When the new president of the Philippines was the Mayor of Davao, the country's third largest city back in 1998-2000, he declared war on all drug related crimes and all criminals.
+When the new president of the Philippines was the Mayor of Davao, the country's third largest city back in 1998-2000, he declared war on all drug-related crimes and all criminals.
 To do this, he formed what was called the Davao Death Squad (DDS) made up of police and para-military soldiers that were heavily armed.
-They were a ruthless sanctioned "hit" group that Duterte praised and gave mercenary-like powers, raiding suspected drug labs and dealers and killing them if there was a scintilla of opposition.
-Since there usually was, the firepower of the DDS simply ravaged all drug dealers, labs, criminals.
+They were a ruthless sanctioned "hit" group that Duterte praised and gave mercenary-like powers to raid suspected drug labs and dealers and kill them if there was a scintilla of opposition.
+Since there usually was, the firepower of the DDS simply ravaged all drug dealers, labs, and criminals.
 Many were taken into custody only to be executed in isolated areas or quarries.
-There was little mercy if one was accused of being a drug dealer, user, or , lab owner.
-Criminals were no different.
+There was little mercy if one was accused of being a drug dealer, user, lab owner, or another crime.

-Matobato's testimony did come under some suspicion when some inconsistencies occurred when he recounts the same instances.
+Matobato's testimony did come under some suspicion as a result of his inconsistent accounts.
 The murder of Amisol happened on Feb.
 11, 1994, which is before the times Matobato recounts.
-Matobato claims the Ma-a Quarry was commonly used by the DDS to execute suspects deemed to be "important".
+Matobato claims the Ma-a Quarry was commonly used by the DDS to execute suspects deemed to be "important."
 He did say all the victims were male.

 When CNN Philippines interviewed Matobato, the recount was consistent with the Senate testimony.
 He said that Duterte's son, now Vice Mayor of Davao (his daughter is the Mayor now), did ask DDS to kill his enemies, which included a man at a gas station that had an argument with him.
 According to Matobato, the DDS did not target any of the known drug lords in the Davao area, but only the small time pushers and labs, which begs the question, why?

 Filipinos are not sure what to make of all this.
-Duterte remains very popular despite the 6000 deaths that have reduced crime in some places.
-Matobato said, "Believe it or not".
-Without more testimony from other DDS members and real evidence to support him, many are scoffing him with disbelief.
+Duterte remains very popular despite the 6,000 deaths that have reduced crime in some places.
+Matobato said, "Believe it or not."
+Without more testimony from other DDS members and real evidence to support him, many are scoffing with disbelief.

 - Alleged former Davao Death Squad member speaks out about President Duterte's involvement - CNN.com